xeyler/brighamcampbell.com/content/notes/catharsis.md

 Especially Grief, for some reason.
 I treat it like a child: I shelter it, keep it close.
 I feed it.
 Tuck it in and sing it lullabies as it goes to sleep.

-As much as I hate it, expressing grief is one of the best ways I've found to let it spread its wings and fly the coop.
+As much as I hate it, expressing Grief is one of the best ways I've found to let it spread its wings and fly the coop.
 My inner critic does not want to explore personal pain publicly.
 It's a bizarre, attention-seeking thing to do.
 That's what I tell myself, anyways.
 I have such a profound, unexplainable need to